greaselovely/greaselovely.github.io/_posts/2024-06-24-wearing-purple.md

 date: 2024-06-2
 author: John Doe
 ---
-Start wearing purple, wearing purple\n
+Start wearing purple, wearing purple<br>
-Start wearing purple for me now\n
+Start wearing purple for me now<br>
 All your sanity and wits, they will all vanish
 I promise, it's just a matter of time
 Start wearing purple, wearing purple